Prompt Templates

 Find Vulnerabilities

-Comprehensive security analysis covering injection, auth, info disclosure, and misconfigurations.
+Broad security analysis across injection, auth/access, disclosure, and configuration issues.

 Explain JS